moskytw/postbox/README.rst

 8. ``debuglevel``: the debuglevel.
 9. ``dry_run``: don't send the mail out.

-The all keyword arguments to ``send`` will be translated into SMTP headers, except the ``body`` is the body of this mail.
+The all keyword arguments to ``send`` will be translated into headers, except the ``body`` is the body of this mail.
 If you don't specify ``from_``, it takes the username as default.
 The iterable but not string will be joined to a string by comma.